bcgov/mines-digital-trust/openshift/README.md

 ### Overview of build and deployment

-There are 3 components that need to be built and deployed:
+There are three components that need to be built and deployed:

 1. agent
 1. agent wallet (db)
 1. issuer/controller

-The agent's wallet requires registration with the ledger (Org Book BC); and the agent itself needs to request, receive and accept an invitation to Org.
+The agent's wallet requires registration with the ledger (Org.
+Book BC), and the agent itself needs to request, receive and accept an invitation to Org.
 Book to connect with its agent.

 The issuer/controller registers its schemas through its agent.